volidesus/badAppleCLI/README.md

 # Bad Apple CLI
 # What is this?
-This program plays bad apple within the windows command prompt using ASCII art.
+Bad Apple CLI is a program plays bad apple within the windows command prompt using ASCII art.
 This program uses openCV for loading images, and SFML to play the audio.
 I made this in two days, so there maybe errors in the app.

 # Demonstration